Medical Research in Belfast; My Experience Saving Money to Travel

 LOCKED UP; The Experience

 On day 1 of my medical research in Belfast, we got to meet the other patients, and it was a very strange group of people.
-I don’t know what I was expecting, but in hindsight it’s only weird, desperate or broke people who would submit themselves to an ordeal like this.
+I don’t know what I was expecting, but in hindsight, it’s only weird, desperate or broke people who would submit themselves to an ordeal like this.
 So it’s actually not that surprising that the group was quite an odd bunch.
 I was hoping there would be a selection of younger people in my situation.
-Perhaps just graduated high school or university and needing a quick cash injection but in reality, it was older, long term unemployed people who preferred to do this a couple of times a year rather than building their careers in the real world.
-My hopes of like-minded people was crushed.
+Perhaps just graduated high school or university and needing a quick cash injection but in reality, it was older, long-term unemployed people who preferred to do this a couple of times a year rather than building their careers in the real world.
+My hopes of like-minded people were crushed.
 This was going to be a long month.

 The doctors and nurses were friendly enough, but it’s a pretty boring time for them too.
 They take so many injections and blood samples each day from you, so rather than literally inject you 25 times per day, they actually fit a tap into your vein (a cannula).
 Now they can flip a switch and take blood multiple times each day.
-10 years on I still have a scar in my arm from that thing.
+10 years on I still have a scar on my arm from that thing.

 5.30 am wake up, take drugs, give blood, have an injection.
 Then it’s breakfast, and the food is pretty bad.
 It’s a kind of a mix between standard hospital food and aeroplane meals.
 Not a great combo.
 And remember, you HAVE to eat everything on the plate.
 They can’t risk any factors differing between patients.
 So if you’re not a big fan of that damp, limp tuna and onion salad.
 Tough luck, son.
 You have to eat it up.
 The staff circulate to make sure everyone finishes everything.
 Although when it’s particularly bad I’d be walking out with my pockets full of the least desirable things and discretely disposing of it down the toilet later!